maddenc33/School_District_Analysis/README.md

 ---

 ## Challenge Overview
 The first challenge I faced involved cleaning the data.
-The following techniques were performed to clean the data:
+The following python methods were performed to clean the data:
   1. Find missing values.
 Methods used include: .count(), .isnull() and .notnull().
-  2. Handle missing data.
+  2. Handle missing data: .dropna() and .fillna().
-  3. Determine data types.
+  3. Determine data types: .dtypes
-  4. Replace inccorect student names.
+  4. Replace inccorect student names: .len(), .to_list() .split(), .strip(), and .replace().
-  5. Generate a new merged dataframe.
+  5. Generate a new merged dataframe:

 Once the data was clean and ready for analysis, I performed basic statistical calculations on the data, then formatted and reordered the dataframe to create a new **School District Summary**.
 In order to generate the **School Summary**, I had to manipulate the data further:
   1. Set the index to the school name.